cofoundry-cms/Cofoundry.Docs/src/Framework/Data Access/CQS.md

 }
 ```

 Queries should return models that are tailored to what the consumer needs, but should still be fairly generic to allow them to be reused in other areas.
 Typically we will have models to represent a couple of different scenarios that require varying amounts of data.
 E.g. there might be a model called an `UserSummary` with the bare minimum data, and also a `UserDetails` model that has more information.
-However if there is a particular scenario that requires very specific data, you can also create a specific query for it - that's the benefit of using CQS, e.g. a UserLoginInfo model might be tailored to information I need to know only when logging a user in.
+However if there is a particular scenario that requires very specific data, you can also create a specific query for it - that's the benefit of using CQS, e.g. a `UserSignInInfo` model might be tailored to information I need to know only when signing a user in.

 You should never return models from your ORM or IQuerables attached to your ORM implementation - the data access layer should not be allowed to bleed into your GUI layer which can cause a headache with query optimization or future re-modelling or refactoring.